simonw/til/overture-maps/overture-maps-parquet.md

 ```
 So that's 931 places in Half Moon Bay.

+The total time taken was 493ms.

+The CPU times report there can be a bit confusing. `user` is time spent outside of the kernel - but crucially it includes all threads.
+DuckDB is very good at using threads, so here there was 3.32s of CPU time spent (3.87s total when you include kernel time, `sys`) despite the actual ellapsed time being less than half a second.

 ## Exporting the places to SQLite

 I use [Datasette](https://datasette.io/) for exploring data.
 Datasette needs that data to be in a SQLite database.